moloy900/toolesy/pages/text-tool/word-frequency-counter.md

             </li>
         </ul>

-        <h3>Frequently Asked Questions (FAQ):</h3>
+        <h3>Frequently Asked Questions:</h3>
-        <p><strong>Q: What is a word frequency counter used for?</strong><br>
+        <p><strong>What is a word frequency counter used for?</strong><br>
-            A: A word frequency counter analyzes text to show how often each word appears.
+            A word frequency counter analyzes text to show how often each word appears.
 Writers use it to identify overused words, SEO specialists use it to optimize content, and researchers use it for text analysis.</p>

-        <p><strong>Q: Is there a limit to how much text I can analyze?</strong><br>
+        <p><strong>Is there a limit to how much text I can analyze?</strong><br>
-            A: You can analyze very large texts, including full articles, essays, and chapters.
+            You can analyze very large texts, including full articles, essays, and chapters.
 The tool is built to handle several thousand words at once.</p>

-        <p><strong>Q: Is my text kept private when using this tool?</strong><br>
+        <p><strong>Is my text kept private when using this tool?</strong><br>
-            A: Absolutely.
+            Absolutely.
 The analysis happens locally in your browser.
 Your text is never sent to any server, meaning we never see, store, or have access to your data.
 It is 100% secure.</p>

-        <p><strong>Q: What are "common words" that can be ignored?</strong><br>
+        <p><strong>What are "common words" that can be ignored?</strong><br>
-            A: Common words (also called stop words) include frequently used words like "the", "and", "of", "to", "in", etc. that often don't carry significant meaning for analysis purposes.</p>
+            Common words (also called stop words) include frequently used words like "the", "and", "of", "to", "in", etc. that often don't carry significant meaning for analysis purposes.</p>

-        <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+        <p><strong>Can I use this tool on my mobile phone?</strong><br>
-            A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+            Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

         <h3>Why Analyze Word Frequency?</h3>